Review Process

 Compensation depends on the facts, records, timing, product, and jurisdiction.

-A first-pass review usually starts with basic contact information, the medication involved, when you started it, dose changes, the symptoms that matter most, and the providers or hospitals involved.
-If a claim moves forward, someone may later ask for diagnoses, records, imaging, pharmacy history, or insurance paperwork.
+A first-pass discussion usually starts with basic contact information, the medication involved, when you started it, dose changes, the symptoms that matter most, and the providers or hospitals involved.
+If the issue needs a closer look, someone may later ask for diagnoses, records, imaging, pharmacy history, or insurance paperwork.

-The value of the first submission is not volume.
-It is clarity.
+The goal of the first submission is clarity, not volume.
 A short, accurate timeline is often more useful than a long story that leaves out dates, doses, or medical visits.

 The most helpful documents are usually medication history, dose changes, office or ER notes, discharge papers, imaging or testing results, diagnoses, and a short symptom timeline.
 If the issue is visual, eye exam records matter.
 If the issue is severe GI symptoms, hydration problems, ER visits, or gastric-emptying workup can matter.